 Note: On the DWL-6600AP and DWL-8600AP, the QoS settings apply to both radios, but the traffic for each radio is queued independently.

-To set up queues for QoS, click the QoS tab under the Services heading and configure settings as described in Table 40 on page 103.
+To set up queues for QoS, click the QoS tab under the Services heading and configure settings as described in the table below.